lexnederbragt/the-carpentries-lessons-learned/pandemic-section.md

 Even before the COVID-19 pandemic-driven pivot to remote working, The Carpentries have been using online teaching methods to deliver Instructor Training to trainees from multiple countries and time zones.
-Participatory online meetings for Carpentry community discussions and teaching demonstrations were used pre-pandemic to involve community members and implement the [“lesson study”](https://en.wikipedia.org/wiki/Lesson_study) to improve our lessons and methods of teaching.
-Hence, instructors and instructor trainers were already familiar with online platforms and video conferencing tools for running remote meetings and events and were pre-adapted to switching to online teaching when the need arose.
+Instructors and instructor trainers used participatory online meetings for Carpentry community discussions and teaching demonstrations pre-pandemic to involve community members and implement the [“lesson study”](https://en.wikipedia.org/wiki/Lesson_study) to improve our lessons and methods of teaching.
+Hence, the Carpentries instructor community was already familiar with online platforms and video conferencing tools for running remote meetings and events and were familiar with online teaching when the need arose.

 ## Community's response